AgentMC/Sao19/Translate/Ru/Part1.md

 There was no other person capable of doing such things at the moment.
 The watchers looking up roared all at once, and eventually the roar turned into a huge cheer and applause.

-Although the “machine dragon flight experiment” have probably failed for more than a half of its initial goal, Kirito gently descended waving and smiling.
+Although the “machine dragon flight experiment” have probably failed for more than a half of its initial goal, Кирито gently descended waving and smiling.
 Ronnie also clapped both hands hard looking up at his figure.

-Kirito’s style of implementing an outrageous idea causing extraordinary results have never changed even after years.
+Кирито’s style of implementing an outrageous idea causing extraordinary results have never changed even after years.

-The vision of his smiling figure once again became blurred in Ronye’s both eyes.
+The vision of his smiling figure once again became blurred in Ронье’s both eyes.

 Blinking fast she prayed quietly deep in the back of her heart.